According to data from Census ACS, about 34% of households in the state of Arizona are occupied by a renter.

 - Enter your tenant’s rented unit to perform crucial landlord duties

-- Evict tenants from the dwelling unit for violating the terms of the lease agreement.
+- Evict tenants from the dwelling unit for violating the terms of the lease.
 For example, failure to make pay rent on time

 - Adjust the terms of the lease agreement.
-For instance, raising the tenant’s rent payment amount
+For instance, raising the tenant’s future rent payment amount

 - Charge a security deposit.
 In Arizona, the tenant’s security deposit amount to ask your tenant shouldn’t exceed 1.5X the monthly rent payments